Dynamic Regret Reduces to Kernelized Static Regret

 where $\Gt=\gt\otimes \phi(t)\in\Lin(\hh,\ww)$ is the rank one operator such that $(\gt\otimes\phi(t))(h) = \inner{\phi(t),h}_\hh\gt$ for any $h\in\hh$.
 As such, it is important that the base algorithm facilitates an application of the kernel trick to avoid explicitly evaluating the feature map $\phi(t)$, which may be infinite-dimensional in general.
-To help make things concrete and provide intuitions, the following example shows that most algorithms based on Follow the Regularized Leader (FTRL) are amenable to the kernel trick.
+To help make things concrete and provide intuitions, the following example shows that many of the common algorithms based on Follow the Regularized Leader (FTRL) with a radially-symmetric regularizer $w\mapsto\Psi_{t}(\norm{\w})$ are amenable to the kernel trick.
+This class captures many of the fundamental regularizers in online learning, such as quadratic regularizers and the ``linearithmic'' \citep{orabona2021parameterfree} regularizers $\Psi_t(\norm{w})\approx \norm{w}\sqrt{t\log(\norm{\w}/\alpha+1)}$ associated with the comparator-adaptive regret guarantees that the key result of this section (\Cref{prop:pf-static-olo}) will be derived from.